 Now let’s discuss microphone diaphragms

 Microphone diaphragms react to the changing sound pressure caused by sound waves.
 The pressure variance against one or both sides of a mic diaphragm causes the diaphragm to move back and forth about its resting position.
 Like the sound waves that affect it, the diaphragm will experience a maximum displacement in both the front and back directions.
-The diaphragm will also oscillate back and forth, changing direction after reaching its full displacement to either side of resting position.
+The diaphragm will also oscillate back and forth, changing direction after reaching its full displacement to either side of the resting position.

 For more information on microphone diaphragms, check out my article What Is A Microphone Diaphragm?